dortania/OpenCore-Install-Guide/AMD-config.md

 ![Booter](https://i.imgur.com/suElruh.png)

-This section is dedicated to quirks relating to FwRuntimeServices.efi, the replacement for AptioMemoryFix.efi
+This section is dedicated to quirks relating to boot.efi patching with FwRuntimeServices, the replacement for AptioMemoryFix.efi

+**MmioWhitelist**:

+This section is allowing devices to be passthrough to macOS that are generally ignored, most users can ignore this section.

 **Quirks**: